 Key Measures of the Infrastructure Bill

-- Biden signed the roughly $1 trillion infrastructure bill into law, which recently received bipartisan approval in Congress.
+- Biden signed the roughly $1 trillion infrastructure bill into law, recently receiving bipartisan approval in Congress.

 - $550 billion focuses on improving bridges/roads, broadband internet, and water/energy systems throughout a 5-year timeframe as the plan’s primary focus.

-- It is expected the bill will add $256 billion to the national debt over the next decade.
+- The bill is expected to add $256 billion to the national debt over the next decade.

 President Biden previously announced the American Jobs Plan in March of 2021, but it was never signed into action.
 The current Infrastructure package targets many of the same concerns but has been revised by Congress and has officially received bipartisan support.